 Over-precision doesn’t necessarily lead us to think we’re better negotiators than we actually are.
-Rather, it causes us to trust our initial instincts too much.
+Rather, it causes us to trust our initial instincts too much, especially in business negotiation.

 Sometimes we’re actually overconfident that we’ll perform worse than others.
 This tendency applies to competitive situations, including negotiation.

 Those who underestimate their ability to be competitive usually will choose to stay out of a negotiation.

 You might know that a company has cheated you out of some money, but unless you have strong evidence, you probably won’t pursue the case – even if the other side would have difficulty mounting a defense.